Skip to main content

 BYOD Policy Template: Secure Personal Device Usage

 BYOD (Bring Your Own Device) offers flexibility and cost savings but introduces security risks.
 82% of organizations allow BYOD, yet 67% have experienced security incidents from personal devices.
 This guide helps you implement a BYOD policy that protects company data while respecting employee privacy.
+For comprehensive resources, visit our IT Management Hub and IT Policies section.

 Why BYOD Policies Are Essential